Oral, head and neck cancers

 Head and neck cancers

 The National Institutes of Health found that head and neck cancers account for about 4% of malignancies annually in the United States—more than 68,000 diagnoses in 2021.
-Head and neck cancers can appear in oral cavities, in the throat or behind the nose, in the nasal cavity, in the voice box, and/or on the floor of the mouth near the jawbone.
+Head and neck cancers can appear in oral cavities, in the throat, behind the nose, in the nasal cavity, in the voice box, and/or on the floor of the mouth near the jawbone.

 Soreness and swelling from surgery can make it uncomfortable to chew and swallow.
 The removal of large tumors may also affect your ability to speak.